Indoor rower: Motion type

 Modern indoor rowers have their resistance provided by a flywheel.
-Indoor rowers that utilise flywheel resistance can be categorised into two motion types.
-In both types, the rowing movement of the user causes the footrests and the seat to move further and closer apart in co-ordination with the user's stroke.
-The difference between the two types is in the movement, or absence of movement, of the footrests relative to ground.
+Indoor rowers that use flywheel resistance are classified into two motion types.
+In both models, the user's rowing movement causes the footrests and seat to move further and closer apart in accordance with the user's stroke.
+The difference between the two types is that the footrests move or do not move relative to the ground.

-The first type is characterised by the Dreissigacker/Williams device.
-With this type the flywheel and footrests are fixed to a stationary frame, and the seat is free to slide fore and aft on a rail or rails integral to the stationary frame.
+The first type is distinguished by the Dreissigacker/Williams mechanism.
+This design has the flywheel and footrests fastened to a stationary frame, and the seat can slide fore and aft on a rail or rails built into the stationary frame.
 Therefore, during use, the seat moves relative to the footrests and also relative to ground, while the flywheel and footrests remain stationary relative to ground.

 The second type is characterised by the Rekers device.
 With this type, both the seat and the footrests are free to slide fore and aft on a rail or rails integral to a stationary frame.
 Therefore, during use, the seat and the footrests move relative to each other, and both also move relative to ground.

 Damper type

 Piston resistance comes from hydraulic cylinders that are attached to the handles of the rowing machine.

 Braked flywheel resistance models comprise magnetic, air, and water resistance rowers.

 Magnetic resistance models control resistance by means of permanent magnets or electromagnets.

 Air resistance models use vanes on the flywheel to provide the flywheel braking needed to generate resistance.

 Water resistance models consist of a paddle revolving in an enclosed tank of water.

+Dual Resistance Rower is a professional fitness equipment with fan and magnetic brake resistance for a variety of intensity levels from warm-ups to HIIT intervals.

 Slides

-Sometimes, slides are placed underneath the machine, which allows the machine to move back and forth smoothly as if there were water beneath the rower.
+Sometimes, slides are placed underneath the machine, which allows it to move back and forth smoothly as if there were water beneath the rower.
 The slides can be connected in rows or columns so that rowers are forced to move together on the ergometer, similarly to the way they would match up their rhythm in a boat.

 Indoor rowers usually also display estimates of rowing boat speed and energy used by the athlete.

 Use

 Exercise

 Rowing is an example of a method of aerobic exercise, which has been observed to improve athletes' VO2 peak.
 Indoor rowing primarily works the cardiovascular systems with typical workouts consisting of steady pieces of 20–40 minutes.

 The standard measurement of speed on an ergometer is generally known as the "split", or the amount of time in minutes and seconds required to travel 500 m at the current pace.
-Other standard measurements units on the indoor rowing machine include calories and watts.
+Other standard measurement units on the indoor rowing machine include calories and watts.